atp-dotcom/DSEintro/DSE512/assignment1/README.md

 - `data/` contains the dataset
 - `logs/` contains the error and output files of the successful job
 - `runoff.sh` is the bash script that is submitted
+- `postprocess.sh` is the script that runs the post processing steps including Aggregation and Classification
 - `assignment1_container.def` is the apptainer container
-- `assignment1_container.sif` not included, is the containe image file (see Usage section)
+- `assignment1_container.sif` not included, is the container image file (see Usage section)

 ### Usage